 Is Johnston Canyon Busy?

-Johnston Canyon is the most popular trail in Banff.
-If you come between June and September, expect the trail to be extremely crowded.
-For a more crowd-free experience, it’s best to arrive before 8am or after 7pm in the summer.
-Weekends are busier than weekdays.
+Johnston Canyon is Banff’s most popular trail.
+If you come between June and September, expect the trail to be extremely crowded, and for some, this may detract from the experience.
+For a more crowd-free experience, we recommend you arrive before 8 a.m. or after 7 p.m. in the summer.
+Thank goodness for those long summer days where the sun doesn’t set until 10 p.m.!
+Keep in mind that weekends are busier than weekdays.

-That being said, we have hiked Johnston Canyon probably seven or eight times now and always have a relatively crowd free experience.
-The trick is to hike Johnston Canyon in the off-season, at “off times,” which is when most of these photos were taken.
+That said, we have hiked Johnston Canyon probably seven or eight times now and always have a relatively crowd-free experience.
+The trick is to hike Johnston Canyon in the off-season, or at “off times,” which is when most of these photos in this article were taken.
+I’ve heard and seen photos of the crowds at Johnston Canyon, and I myself have never experienced that.
+It’s all about timing at a popular spot like this.

-If you are looking for a quieter canyon hike experience, we recommend you look into Marble Canyon in Kootenay National Park.
+If you want a quieter canyon hike experience, we recommend you look into Marble Canyon in Kootenay National Park.

 Is Johnston Canyon Kid Friendly, Stroller Friendly, or Pet Friendly?

 - Stroller Friendly: While you may be able to get by with a stroller on Johnston Canyon, it certainly won’t be enjoyable.
-Some parts of the trail are narrow and many sections are uneven.
+Some parts of the trail are narrow, and many sections are uneven.
 It’s best to leave the stroller at home and consider a baby backpack instead.
+We’ve tried to include as many photos of the trail so you can decide on strollers yourself.

 - Kid Friendly: Johnston Canyon is suitable for all kiddos.
 In the winter, make sure to bundle them up well!

-- Pet Friendly: Johnston Canyon is a pet friendly trail, even for little dogs.
-It’s a mild climb to the waterfalls that even the smallest of dogs will be happy to walk.
-In the winter, make sure to bring them doggy mittens as it gets very cold.
-Please remember pets must be kept on a leash at all times in Banff.
+- Pet Friendly: Johnston Canyon is a pet-friendly trail, even for little dogs.
+It’s a mild climb to the waterfalls that even the smallest dogs will be happy walking.
+In the winter, bring them doggy mittens as it gets very cold.
+Please remember pets must always be kept on a leash in Banff.

 Johnston Canyon Hike in the Winter

 One of the best times to experience Johnston Canyon is in the winter!
-It may be cold, but you’ll get to see the stunning frozen lower and upper falls!
+It may be cold, but you’ll see the stunning frozen lower and upper falls!
 If you visit Johnston Canyon in the winter, it’s best to bring a pair of microspikes as the trail is very slick and slippery.
-I’ve hiked this trail now four or five times in the winter, and I’m always thankful to have microspikes on my feet.
+We’ve hiked this trail five or six times now in the winter, and I’m always thankful to have microspikes on my feet.

 Tips For the Johnston Canyon Hike

-- The majority of the Johnston Canyon hike takes place in the shaded forest and canyon so it can be cool even in the summer months.
-Our advice for any hike in the Rockies applies here too, be sure to pack layers.
+- Most of the Johnston Canyon hike occurs in the shaded forest and canyon, so it can be cool even in summer.
+Our advice for any hike in the Rockies applies here, so pack layers.

-- In the winter, spring, and fall months the trail often has ice and snow.
+- The trail often has ice and snow in the winter, spring, and fall.
 Microspikes and hiking poles are all super helpful to have.
-You can rent them in town, or buy them.
+You can rent them in town or buy them.

-- Arrive early in the morning or late in the evening if you want to avoid crowds on the Johnston Canyon Hike.
+- Arrive early in the morning or late in the evening to avoid crowds on the Johnston Canyon Hike.

 - It never hurts to pack water and a snack for hikes in Banff.
-If you have plans for the Ink Pots consider packing lunch and picnicking in the meadows.
-Make sure to always pack out what you bring in and dispose of any trash in the bear safe bins you’ll see at a few points on the trail.
+If you have plans for the Ink Pots, consider packing lunch and picnicking in the meadows.
+Always pack out what you bring and dispose of trash in the bear-safe bins you’ll see at a few points on the trail.

-- You should always carry bear spray in our opinion, but you’ll likely be fine without it on this particular trail as it’s so well-trafficked.
-However, if you hike up to Moose Meadow it’s definitely a good idea to pack bear spray.
+- You should always carry bear spray, but you’ll likely be fine without it on this particular trail as it’s so well-trafficked in the middle of the day.
+However, if you hike to Moose Meadow, it’s a good idea to pack bear spray.

-- Boots are ideal for this hike as it can be muddy, but truthfully any athletic footwear feels appropriate.
+- Boots are ideal for this hike as it can be muddy in the winter and spring, but any athletic footwear feels appropriate in the fall and summer.

-- Dogs are allowed on the trail, but they must be on a leash at all times in the Banff National Park.
+- Dogs are allowed on the trail but must always be on a leash in the Banff National Park.

 - Do not throw coins into the water.
 This past year is the first time I’ve seen coins thrown into the natural settings of Johnston Canyon, and I was quite sad to see it.
-The bodies of water around Banff are not wishing wells that you find in a mall, they are serene natural landscapes and should remain untouched.
+The bodies of water around Banff are not wishing wells you find in a mall.
+They are serene natural landscapes and should remain untouched.
 Please do not throw coins into the water here.

 How to Get to Johnston Canyon

-The Johnston Canyon parking lot is another 6.2 km down the road from Castle Junction.
-However, we much prefer taking the Bow Valley Parkway in its entirety from Banff to Lake Louise with a stop at Johnston Canyon, as it’s one of the most scenic roads in Banff.
+The Johnston Canyon parking lot is another 6.2 km from Castle Junction.
+However, we much prefer taking the Bow Valley Parkway from Banff to Lake Louise with a stop at Johnston Canyon, as it’s one of the most scenic roads in Banff.

 Public Transportation To Johnston Canyon